The Edit

 Now on to the main event, the golf.

-It's fair to say that Comporta is not the easiest golf course to reach in Portugal, but it is definitely one of the best golf courses near Lisbon.
-Located an hour and 20 minutes from Lisbon airport and just under 2 hours from Faro airport, but my gosh it's worth the effort.
-Staying in Troia Marina was the perfect base as you are only 30 30-minute drive from the golf course, this is where speaking to experts who can arrange the perfect golf tour for you comes into its own.
+It's fair to say that Terras da Comporta is not the easiest venue to reach in Portugal, but it is definitely one of the best golf courses near Lisbon.
+Located an hour and 20 minutes from Lisbon airport and just under 2 hours from Faro airport, Dunas is well worth the effort.

 At the time of writing, the main clubhouse is yet to be completed but we were shown the plans and location overlooking the 18th hole which promises to be spectacular and in keeping with the resort's natural style.
 They do however have a fully operational check-in area, pro shop, and restaurant area all within a stone's throw of their magnificent practice facilities.